wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 	    </div>
 	</div>

-With a small amount of CSS, you can make some big changes in the way your webpages appear to end users.
+With a small amount of CSS, you can make some big changes in the way your webpages appear to users.

 ## The Cascade
 It's worth pointing out where the *Cascading* in *Cascading Style Sheets* comes into play.
 [Looking back at the CSS rendering example way back at the start of this chapter](#image-css-render), you will notice that the red text shown is **bold**, yet no such property is defined in our `h1` style.
 This is a perfect example of what we mean by *cascading styles*.
 Most HTML elements have associated with them a *default style* which web browsers apply.
 For `<h1>` elements, the [W3C website provides a typical style that is applied](http://www.w3.org/TR/html-markup/h1.html#h1-display).
 If you check the typical style, you'll notice that it contains a `font-weight: bold;` property and value pairing, explaining where the **bold** text comes from.
 As we define a further style for `<h1>` elements, typical property/value pairings *cascade* down into our style.
 If we define a new value for an existing property/value pairing (such as we do for `font-size`), we *override* the existing value.
 This process can be repeated many times - and the property/value pairings at the end of the process are applied to the relevant element.
 Check out the [figure below](#image-css-cascading) for a graphical representation of the cascading process.